XenoLuma/Pizza-Runner-Project/README.md

 # Pizza-Runner-Project
-I small project done in MySQL
+A small project done in MySQL